 General Content and Branding Guidelines

 As manager of a campus social media platform, you’re engaging in a dynamic conversation about our university.
-Here’s everything you need to ensure your social presence has a Texas Woman’s branded look.
+Here are some guidelines to help you.

 Keep these in mind when creating and/or sustaining your social media presence:

 - Help followers find, share and engage with content relevant to your organization, department or program.